 The brand narrative that is demonstrated through multiple smaller stories across social media is similar to a short story cycle in which multiple short stories that are sometimes seemingly unrelated come together to tell a narrative.

 Photos, images, and other visuals are great for forming an emotional connection with your audience.
 Visual storytelling can be a great way to frame your brand story because it evokes emotions and creates a mood which puts your audience in the best mindset to absorb a message.
+Visual storytelling will hold the attention of the brain because it does most of the work for people.
+A good story will hold anyone's attention.
+Visual storytelling in blog posts and other visual media like infographics will give your audience their time back--all while creating a human connection when it taps into emotions.
+Visual media is easy to read and follow.

 In terms of brand storytelling, social media and content marketing are two of the ways we use visuals to frame our stories.
 On social media the visual aspect is what gets your audience’s attention, so they are willing to take in the story that comes along with it.
 Humans of New York on Instagram is a great example of this in action.

 Grasping the attention of your audience can be difficult.
 Choosing the best visual accompaniment requires a lot of knowledge surrounding your audience and time-consuming analytics to figure out what your audience wants to see.
+These posts create a visual narrative using visual writing and images to capture the heart of the reader.

-Like any story, a strong main character is really important.
+In visual storytelling, a strong main character is really important.
 For a brand story your main character is the brand itself.
 A brand is made up of many people, but the brand persona should be seen as one specific character.
 It’s important that you frame your brand as a round character by adding human elements such outside interests or underlying motives and values.

 Placing either your brand character or a brand leader within a larger story arc like the hero’s journey can turn them into a symbol or a legend rather than an individual.
 Legends and symbols are memorable, and therefore helpful to your brand story.